Is Video Footage Of A Speeding UFO Captured Near Area 51 In Utah Fake?

 The one thing the clip has got going for it is the video quality.
 Most videos which claim to show evidence of a UFO are usually very poor quality, shot with a handheld camera and zoomed in.
 This means the camera wobbles all over the place, because it's zoomed in and dark there's no frame of reference to determine the object's speed or trajectory, but this newly emerged clip is the exact opposite.

 The video was shot by filmmaker Sam Chortek and drone pilot Jimmy Chappie outside of the small city of Beaver in Utah.
 The duo were shooting b-roll footage for a documentary they were working on.
-They took hours of video of landscapes and didn't notice anything unusual at the time, but when they watched the footage later that night in their hotel room they saw an object on the film, which seems to defy physics.
+They took hours of video of landscapes and didn't notice anything unusual at the time, but when they watched the footage later that night in their hotel room they saw an object, which seems to defy physics.

-Despite the unearthly speed of the object, no sonic boom was heard, even though the filmmakers were only stood about 130 meters behind their drone and the object whizzed right past them.
+The object appears to be moving at unearthly speeds, however no sonic boom was heard, even though the filmmakers were only stood about 130 meters behind their drone and the object whizzed right past them.
 Because the object was only in frame for a few seconds, it's hard to really determine its distance from the camera and therefore its true speed.

 What makes this video so unique is that it's shot using a drone which means the camera's movement is steady and it's stable.
 It is shot in full HD and at 60 frames per second.
 This means it's possible to zoom in to the footage and the high frame rate means that, although the object is only visible for about a second, there are 60 frames of the object to examine.